akaushal10/bookmymeal/README.md

 Install Software.txt file using pip install -r Software.txt

+In settings.py add your Email ID and password to send otp via mail to other users while they are registering on this site

+To access payment method In views.py file of myuser app enter your Secret Merchant Key of Paytm Business account

 Create a mysql database name bookmymeal and import the book_my_meal.sql file in this database